What Fish is Yellowtail Sashimi?

 Preparing Yellowtail Sashimi at Home

-Choosing the Right Yellowtail
+Selecting the Freshest Yellowtail

 When shopping, look for fish with a firm texture and a clean, ocean-like smell.
 The flesh should appear glossy and vibrant, with no discoloration.